 Move X = [[LVAR1.x]] — this expression give us the new X position

 Move Y = [[LVAR1.y]] — here we use the local variable y position to maintain the “Selector” at the same Y position

 Animate: ease with cubic, 200ms

-All right now that you have the interaction completed all you need is to copy/paste on the rest of the +Option widgets and that is it.
+All right, now that you have the interaction completed, all you need is to copy/paste it on the rest of the +Option widgets and that is it.

 Creating a segmented control is relatively easy in Axure if you have the appropriate document structure.
 Now, you can use your new segmented control in future projects.

 You can also download the Axure file from here: https://hi.switchy.io/1SLZ